Shubham189/ChunML.github.io/_posts/2016-09-26-Real-Time-Object-Recognition-part-one.md

 I prefer the second approach, you will understand why when we come to the second part of this project.

 Next, we need to add one more dimension to the array obtained above.
 Why we have to do that?
 If you have experience with Neural Network, you may find the term *mini_batch* similar.
-The additional dimension will tell the Model the number of input arrays (for example, you have 70,000 data, so you need to pass an array with shape (70000, depth, width, height) for the Model to run on, let say SGD or RMSprop or something).
+The additional dimension will tell the Model the number of input arrays (for example, you have 70,000 data, so you need to pass an array with shape (70000, depth, width, height) for the Model to run on, let's say SGD or RMSprop or something).

 If you don't have any idea about what I've just talked, you can ignore it for now.
 I'll talk about Neural Network in later posts, I promise.